JakubPruzinec/crash_dump_analysis/README.md

     #16 [ffff9a63f041ff50] system_call_fastpath at ffffffff8311f7d5
 ```
 by looking at the sequence now it is obvious, that panic was caused by "trigger"ing it,
-but it wasn't while Jacques was on the case, so lets check it...
+but it wasn't while Jacques was on the case, so let's check it...

 as the kernel panicked, it stored all its registers, RIP is relevant to us now
 ```